 See how the formula is affected now that you have added another variable.
 Try the following equation:

 food = 0:.5:10; [F,S]=meshgrid(food,service); tip = (0.20/20).*(S+F)+0.05; surf(S,F,tip); xlabel('Service'); ylabel('Food');zlabel('Tip');

 In this case, the results look satisfactory, but when you look at them closely, they do not seem quite right.
 Suppose you want the service to be a more important factor than the food quality.
 Specify that service accounts for 80% of the overall tipping grade and the food makes up the other 20%.
 Try this equation:

-The response is still somehow too uniformly linear.
+The response is still some how too uniformly linear.
 Suppose you want more of a flat response in the middle, i.e., you want to give a 15% tip in general, but want to also specify a variation if the service is exceptionally good or bad.
 This factor, in turn, means that the previous linear mappings no longer apply.
 You can still use the linear calculation with a piecewise linear construction.
 Now, return to the one-dimensional problem of just considering the service.
-You can string together a simple conditional statement using breakpoints like this.
+You can string together a simple conditional tip assignment, using logical indexing.

-If you extend this to two dimensions, where you take food into account again, something like the following output results.
+Suppose you extend this to two dimensions, where you take food into account again.

 The plot looks good, but the function is surprisingly complicated.
 It was a little difficult to code this correctly, and it is definitely not easy to modify this code in the future.
 Moreover, it is even less apparent how the algorithm works to someone who did not see the original design process.

 You need to capture the essentials of this problem, leaving aside all the factors that could be arbitrary.
 If you make a list of what really matters in this problem, you might end up with the following rule descriptions.

 If service is poor, then tip is cheap